Duo Multi-Factor Authentication (MFA)

 Traveling With DUO to non-sanctioned countries

-Hardware Token: If you are travelling without a smartphone or tablet, take your hardware token with you (unless you are travelling to a sanctioned country)
+Hardware Token: If you are traveling without a smartphone or tablet, take your hardware token with you (unless you are traveling to a sanctioned country).